 Governors all across the U.S. are allowing massage therapists to return to work now.
 We saw a need for a one-stop shop for resources that you can put into practice now and for new information as as we learn more.

 We’ll also be hosting some Zoom forums to gather feedback, swap ideas, and share what we’ve learned.
-View the recorded forums.
+This has evolved into a public (recorded) portion consisting of a news brief and short discussion, followed by a private (unrecorded) portion.
+View the recorded news briefs.

 If you’d like to sign up to get notifications when the forums are, join our list by clicking here.